aarangop/resume-mcp/templates/prompt_template.md

    candidate deliver?"
 3. "Are all achievements and projects verifiable?"
 4. "Does the LaTeX compile without errors?"
+5. "Are all MCP operations properly documented and saved?"

-Only proceed if you can answer "YES" to all three questions.
+Only proceed if you can answer "YES" to all questions.

 ## Strategic Positioning Guidelines